Islam as politics in Malaysia – Asia Times

 http://atimes.com/atimes/Southeast_Asia/KJ01Ae01.html

-PENANG – Two years after canceling her last scheduled concert in the country, US pop star Beyoncé announced earlier this month that she would perform in the Malaysian capital in late October.
+GEORGE TOWN — Two years after canceling her last scheduled concert in the country, US pop star Beyoncé announced earlier this month that she would perform in the Malaysian capital in late October.
 Her 2007 gig was cancelled after PAS – an Islamist party that forms part of the opposition coalition – threatened protests.
 “We are against Western sexy performances.
-We don’t think our people need that”, said PAS spokesman Sabki Yusof at the time.
+We don’t think our people need that, “said PAS spokesman Sabki Yusof.

-Beyoncé’s about-turn comes despite a raft of piety-tinged controversies in recent weeks, including the Shariah law sentencing of a 32 year old woman and an Indonesian national to six lashes for drinking in public.
+Beyoncé’s about-turn comes despite a raft of piety-tinged controversies in recent weeks, including the shariah law sentencing of a 32 year old woman and an Indonesian national to six lashes for drinking in public.
 The government did a u-turn of its own, rescinding a ban on Muslims – who make up around 60% of the population – from attending a Black Eyed Peas concert in Kuala Lumpur on September 26.
-That gig was part of a global series of events to mark the 250 year anniversary of the founding of Irish beer giant Guinness.
+That gig was part of a series of events held around the world to mark the 250 year anniversary of the founding of Irish beer giant Guinness.

-On a similar, if contradictory vein, many believe that UMNO is upping the sectarian ante by taking a page from PAS’ political playbook and demonstrating more forcefully its shariah credentials.
-That strategy plays on a divide inside PAS between hardliners who want shariah prioritized and more realist types who see the need to reach out to moderate Muslims – as well as Chinese and Indians – if PAS and the opposition coalition are to have any hope of ultimately displacing the BN at the next elections.
+On a similar, if contradictory vein, many believe that UMNO is upping the sectarian ante by taking a page from PAS’ political playbook and demonstrating more forcefully its sharia credentials.
+That strategy plays on a divide inside PAS between hardliners who want Islam law prioritized and others who see the need to reach out to moderate Muslims – as well as Chinese and Indians – if PAS and the opposition coalition are to have any hope of ultimately displacing the BN at the next elections.

-Still the opposition coalition, known as Pakatan Rakyat (PKR), has been on something of a roll.
-Former UMNO minister Zaid Ibrahim recently switched sides and past Malaysian Chinese Association (MCA – the main Malay-Chinese member of the BN) leader Chua Jui Meng also defected.
-The PKR has taken seven out of eight by-elections held across the country, at both national and regional parliament levels, since the 2008 elections.
+Still, the opposition coalition, known as Pakatan Rakyat (PKR), has been on something of a roll.
+Former UMNO minister Zaid Ibrahim recently switched sides and past Malaysian Chinese Association (is MCA is main ethnic-Chinese party in the BN) leader Chua Jui Meng also defected.
+The PKR has taken seven out of eight by-elections held across the country since the 2008 national elections.
 Most recently, the PAS candidate took Permatang Pasir from the BN, a local constituency in Penang, and attracted significant Malay-Chinese support.

 While the PKR faces a long and likely twisting road to the next elections, which must be held by 2013 but could be called earlier, UMNO and BN is struggling to make sense of a Malaysia where the new politics involves opinion-forming and issue-driving over the internet, by using alternative news sites and blogs, and bypassing the often-deferential pro-UMNO print newspapers.